Skip to content

 • The Thanos Imperative

-Collects The Thanos Imperative 1–6, The Thanos Imperative: Ignition, The Thanos Imperative: Devastation, and the Thanos Sourcebook.
+Collects The Thanos Imperative 1–6, The Thanos Imperative: Ignition, The Thanos Imperative: Devastation, and The Thanos Sourcebook.

 After a little detour from Medusa by the Illuminati, The Inhumans found themselves back in Fantastic Four, with Jonathan Hickman at the helm.
 In his run, the writer introduced The Universal Inhumans, a collective of races that had been genetically altered to be Inhumans.
 For the whole picture and to read the whole run, see Jonathan Hickman’s Fantastic Four Reading Order.